iKineticate/tinypng/README.md

 3. Windows toast notifications support click to open the image

-4. Send different emojis according to the ratio
+4. Send different emojis according to the compression ratio

 🥰: 80% < ratio